 There are many varieties of tea, each with a unique taste profile and nutritional benefits:

 - White tea is made when young tea buds are steamed rapidly after picking and are dried to deactivate the enzymes that cause leaves to turn brown.
 White teas are high in catechins, a flavonoid that helps open your blood vessels and break down fat.

 - Green tea is made when leaves are freshly picked and steamed so they retain their green color.
 The specific catechins in green tea are called epigallocatechin gallate.
 These flavonoids lower bad cholesterol and inflammation.

 - Black tea is made when leaves are rolled or crushed to oxidize catechins.
 This process creates the tea’s rich flavor and dark color.
 Black tea is good for bone health, and it may also protect against heart attacks.

 Tea has caffeine, although the amount is less than half of what you find in coffee.
 If you buy decaffeinated tea, it may not have as many nutrients because of the dilution process.

 Tea also contains polyphenols, which are a type of antioxidant.
 These help to protect cells in your body from damage and even promote healing at a cellular level.
 Antioxidants may lower your odds of getting heart or blood vessel diseases.

 You may be tempted to add milk, sugar, and other flavorings to your tea so it tastes better -- but it’s healthy with no additives.
 A tea you buy from a coffee shop may have upwards of 42 grams of sugar added for taste.
-The American Heart Association recommends that women have 24 grams of sugar or less, and men have 36 grams or less.
+The Dietary Guidelines for Americans, 2020-2025 recommends limiting added sugars to less than 10% of calories per day.

 Health benefits.
 Research shows that tea drinkers have a smaller risk of getting chronic health conditions like: